Krishan Chander: Personal life and legacy

 Krishan Chander Chopra had married twice.
-His first wife was Vidyawati Chopra, a lady from a decent family belonging to his own community, and the match was arranged by their families in the usual Indian way.
+His first wife was Vidyawati Chopra, a lady from a decent family belonging to his own Khatri community, and the match was arranged by their families in the usual Indian way.
 They had three children together, two daughters and one son.

 Chander later took a second wife, and he was her second husband.
 This was a divorced Muslim woman, Salma Siddiqui, daughter of Rasheed Ahmed Siddiqi, an Urdu academic.
 Siddiqui was the mother of a son born of her earlier marriage, and the boy was raised in Chander's household.
 No children were born of the relationship between Chander and Siddiqui.

 Krishan Chander died working at his desk in Mumbai on 8 March 1977.
 He had just started to write a satirical essay entitled Adab baray-e-Batakh (Literature for a duck), and wrote just one line Noorani ko bachpan hi se paltoo janwaron ka shauq tha.
 Kabootar, bandar, rang barangi chiriyaan… (since childhood Noorani was fond of pet animals such as pigeons, monkeys, multi-coloured birds…).
 Before he could complete the sentence, he succumbed to a massive heart attack.

 A Fountain Park in the town of Poonch in Jammu and Kashmir has been renamed Krishan Chander Park, Poonch in his memory.
 His statue has also been erected in the middle of that garden.